Gravitating vortices with positive curvature: Introduction

-The existence problem for gravitating vortices was first studied by Yang in the case $c = 0$ \cite{Yang,Yang3}, who proved a general existence result which shows that the location of the zeros of $\phi$ plays an important role to global existence.
-For $c \geqslant 0$, the first two authors jointly with \'Alvarez-C\'onsul and Garc\'ia-Prada found a new obstruction to the existence of solutions of \eqref{eq:gravvortexeq1}, establishing a relation with Geometric Invariant Theory for these equations \cite{AlGaGa2,AlGaGaPi}.
-For $c <0$, existence and uniqueness of solutions has been established in \cite{AlGaGaPi} in genus greater than one for a suitable range of the coupling constant $\alpha$, depending only on the topology of the surface and the line bundle.
-For $c >0$, the analytical techniques in \cite{AlGaGaPi,Yang} do not apply, and the existence problem has hitherto remained open.
-The main goal of the present paper is to provide a complete solution of the existence problem in the case $c > 0$.
+The existence problem for gravitating vortices was first studied by Yang in the case $c = 0$ \cite{Yang,Yang3}.
+Yang proved a general existence result (Theorem \ref{th:Yang}) which shows that the locations of the zeros of $\bm\phi$ play an important role in global existence.
+Nonetheless, as the recent result of Han-Sohn \cite{HanSohn} showed, Yang's existence result does not exhaust all the possible solutions (see a detailed discussion in Section \ref{subsec:eb}).
+For $c \geqslant 0$, the first two authors jointly with \'Alvarez-C\'onsul and Garc\'ia-Prada found a new obstruction to the existence of solutions of \eqref{eq:gravvortexeq1}, thus establishing a relation with Geometric Invariant Theory (GIT) for these equations \cite{AlGaGa2,AlGaGaPi}.
+For $c <0$, the existence and uniqueness of solutions has been established in \cite{AlGaGaPi} in genus greater than one for a suitable range of the coupling constant $\alpha$, depending only on the topology of the surface and the line bundle.
+For $c >0$, the analytical techniques in \cite{AlGaGaPi,HanSohn,Yang} do not apply, and the existence problem has hitherto remained open.

+The main goal of the present paper is twofold.
+The first is to prove the existence of solutions in the case $c=0$ for all admissible K\"ahler classes, that is, satisfying the inequality \eqref{eq:ineqintro}.
+The second is to provide a complete solution of the existence problem in the case $c > 0$ based on the solution in the case $c=0$.
+One notable feature is that the system of equations reduces to a single PDE in the case $c=0$, but the case $c>0$ is a truly coupled system of PDE.

-To state our main result, we make a basic observation about the system \eqref{eq:gravvortexeq1intro} which plays an important role in the present work: any solution of \eqref{eq:gravvortexeq1intro} satisfies (see Lemma \ref{lem:curvature-derivative-estimate})
+To state our main results, we make a basic observation about the system \eqref{eq:gravvortexeq1intro} which plays an important role in the present work: any solution of \eqref{eq:gravvortexeq1intro} satisfies (see Lemma \ref{lem:curvature-derivative-estimate})